 “Plymouth was the only church we seriously considered as a potential home based on several factors: primacy of the pulpit, progressive witness; size, location and strength of music program."

-On their first visit to Plymouth, in August 2004, a women’s chorus provided special music.
-Stan feels close to God in music – both in singing and listening to it -- and he was impressed by what he heard, commenting to Pris that if this church’s music was so good in the summer it must be spectacular during the “active” church year.
+Teir first visit to Plymouth, in August 2004, a women’s chorus provided special music.
+Stan feels close to God in music – both singing and listening.
+He was impressed by what he heard, commenting to Pris that if this church’s music was so good in the summer it must be spectacular during the 'active' church year.
 Little did he know that former Music Director Douglas Cleveland was about to begin his tenure at Plymouth.
 That was frosting on the cake, and they became part of the Plymouth family in 2005.